tochsner/BDMM-Flow/README.md

 ## 🔧 Building from Source

-To build BDMM-Prime from source you'll need the following to be installed:
+To build BDMM-Flow from source, you need to install the following dependencies:

 - OpenJDK version 17 or greater
 - the Apache Ant build system